Good Fibrations through the Modal Prism

 Quite obviously, every line is somehow identifiable with $\Kb$. \begin{lem} Let $\La : \Kb P^n$ be a line.
 Then

-\end{lem} \begin{proof} Since we are proving a proposition and since there exists a non-zero element on $\La$, we may assume we have such an element $x$.
+\end{lem} \begin{proof} Since we are proving a proposition and since there exists a element apart from zero on $\La$, we may assume we have such an element $x$.
 Then the map $y \mapsto c$ where $c$ is the unique element of $\Kb$ such that $c x = y$ determines a map $\{\La\} \to \Kb$.
 Since for any $c : \Kb$, $c x$ is on $\La$, this map is surjective.
 It is injective by the uniqueness condition (3). \end{proof}